httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Understanding how and when a request is considered same-site is also important in order to properly design a site for SameSite cookies.
-For example, if a cross-site top-level request is made to a sensitive page that request will be considered cross-site and `SameSite=Strict` cookies won’t be sent; that page’s sub-resources requests, however, are same-site and would receive `SameSite=Strict` cookies.
-Sites can avoid inadvertently allowing access to these sub-resources by returning an error for the initial page request if it doesn’t include the appropriate cookies.
+For example, if a cross-site top-level request is made to a sensitive page that request will be considered cross-site and `SameSite=Strict` cookies won't be sent; that page's sub-resources requests, however, are same-site and would receive `SameSite=Strict` cookies.
+Sites can avoid inadvertently allowing access to these sub-resources by returning an error for the initial page request if it doesn't include the appropriate cookies.

 Developers are strongly encouraged to deploy the usual server-side defenses